dockerizedrupal/drupalcamp-baltics-2015/README.md

 needs an older version of Redis or whatever other service or tool in order to work.

-So managing a shared system where you absolutely need to have to use project specific containers, becomes extremely hard.
+So managing a shared system where you absolutely have to use project specific containers, becomes extremely hard.

 Removing the shared system all together and using an architecture where you only have project specific containers running on your machine, with Docker